How Sump Pumps Help to Waterproof Your Basement

-In some cases, a battery backup system is necessary to ensure peace-of-mind in the event of a power outage or primary sump pump failure.
+For instance, a battery backup system might be necessary to ensure peace-of-mind in the event of a power outage or primary sump pump failure.
 The backup battery case and charger are positioned on the basement floor next to the backup pump.
+Leaving this step out might be okay if the gallons-per-hour your sump pump removes is relatively low.

-If an issue does arise and there is excess moisture in your basement, you need to be proactive about fighting mold and musty odors.
+If a problem does arise and there is excess moisture in your basement, you need to be proactive about fighting mold, musty odors, and a potentially flooded basement.
 A Hydrabreeze basement dehumidifier will keep your home dry and healthy with its unique moisture control system.

 Sump Pump Maintenance